nagababuthota984/nagababuthota984/README.md

 ### I am Nagababu Thota, Software developer from Hyderabad, India

-- 🔭 I am a Software Developer with experience in WPF and currently learning Angular, working with .NET tech stack.
+- 🔭 I specialize in Angular and the .NET tech stack.
-- ⚡ I am passionate about coding, problem-solving and always strive to learn and improve.
+- ⚡ I have a strong passion for coding, problem-solving, and a continuous drive to learn and improve.
-- 🌱 I’m currently learning angular, and how to build software efficiently.
+- 🌱 Currently, I'm enhancing my skills in .NET and focusing on building efficient software.
-- 👯 I’m looking to collaborate on WPF, angular and anything related to C# and .NET.
+- 👯 I’m looking to collaborate on Blazor, Angular, and anything related to C# and .NET.
 - 📫 How to reach me: nagababuthota593@gmail.com

 🧰 Tech Stack

 Here are some of the technologies and tools I have been working on:
-- Languages: C#, JavaScript
+- Languages: C#, Javascript
-- Frameworks/Libraries: WPF, Angular, .NET Framework, .NET Core, Entity Framework, Terraform
+- Frameworks/Libraries: Angular, Blazor, .NET Framework, .NET Core, Entity Framework, Terraform
-- Databases: SQL Server, MySQL, SQLite
+- Databases: SQL Server, MySQL, SQLite, PostgreSQL
 - Tools: Visual Studio, Visual Studio Code, Git, Azure DevOps